Islam in Hungary: Turkish rule in Hungary

 From the late 14th century, Hungarians were faced with the growing presence of the Turkish Empire in neighbouring parts of the Balkans.

 The Muslim Turks began to establish control in the Kingdom of Hungary after the Battle of Mohács in 1526.
-In 1541, they gained control of the centre of the former kingdom, establishing Macaristan (Ottoman Hungary), beginning with the Budin eyalet.
-They later established the Temeşvar, Eğri, Kanije and Varat eyalets, and the Ottoman vassal states of the Principality of Transylvania and the short-lived Principality of Upper Hungary (present-day Slovakia).
+In 1541, they gained control of the centre of the former kingdom and established the Budin eyalet.
+They later established the Temeşvar, Eğri, Kanije and Varat eyalets.
+The Principality of Transylvania and short-lived Principality of Upper Hungary (covering most of present-day Slovakia) were established as Ottoman vassals.